modal-labs/gpu-glossary/gpu-glossary/device-hardware/tensor-core.md

-That assembler-level instruction might be produced by a compiler to implement [PTX-level](/gpu-glossary/device-software/parallel-thread-execution) matrix-multiply-and-accumlate instructions like `wmma` (documented [here](https://docs.nvidia.com/cuda/archive/12.8.0/parallel-thread-execution/index.html#warp-level-matrix-instructions)).
+That assembler-level instruction might be produced by a compiler to implement [PTX-level](/gpu-glossary/device-software/parallel-thread-execution) matrix-multiply-and-accumulate instructions like `wmma` (documented [here](https://docs.nvidia.com/cuda/archive/12.8.0/parallel-thread-execution/index.html#warp-level-matrix-instructions)).
 Those instructions also calculate D = AB + C for matrices A, B, C, and D, but are generally compiled into many individual